 The show culminates with the lighting of the Rockefeller Center tree around 10 pm and it will remain lit from dusk to midnight until early January.
 Because it's the big day of the holidays, December 25 is lit all day.

 In Central Park

 Wollman Rink is the public ice rink that opens every winter in the southeast corner of Central Park to the delight of New Yorkers and tourists.
 Personally, I think the feeling of skating in this part of the city, with Central Park on one side and the views of the legendary skyscrapers in the background, is simply unparalleled.

 If you feel like taking advantage of your visit to the area to get your skates on, I recommend you check the Wollman Rink page to make sure of the opening hours.
 I have also prepared a practical guide on 17 things to do in Central Park so you can organize your visit to the park and make the most of your time there.
 Don't let the cold beat you!

 At Bryant Park

-From late October through early January you can skate at Bryant Park, which becomes the Bank of America Winter Village Christmas center for a few weeks.
-Here you'll find The Rink, a large, free ice skating rink, as well as a lovely holiday market filled with souvenirs, decorative items and gourmet treats - how can you resist the hot chocolate from Ice Bites?
+Bryant Park is home to The Rink, a large, free ice skating rink, as well as an iconic holiday market filled with souvenirs, decorative items and gourmet treats.
+How can you resist the 'Ice Bites' hot chocolate?
 It's delicious!